Tadukooverse/tadukooverse.github.io/_posts/2020-08-14-the-tadukooverse-master-plan.md

 I've noted that the "Prepare for Tadukoo Engine/Launcher" goals for Tadukoo Parsing, Web Services, and GitHub may not be needed.
 This is noted because it's possible that there will be no changes necessary after their previous releases, and thus we can just use Alpha v.0.1 of each for Tadukoo Engine/Launcher v.1.0 (their versions aren't to be tied to the engine/launcher in any way like Tadukoo Util is).

+## Update 12/16/2020
+I released Alpha v.0.2.2 of [{{TadukooUtil.title}}]({{TadukooUtil.url}}) a few days ago, which also includes splitting pieces of it into different projects, some of which are completely new projects, some already existed.
+Basically I decided that Tadukoo Util should only be the most basic stuff that actually every program would use, so not every program would use a database, or even have a GUI (there could be command line programs that use Tadukoo Util or whatever).
+The Engine/Launcher will still include most of the stuff by default, or it will be like other libraries, where you can easily handle dependencies for the stuff.
+For Tadukoo Util itself, there's a new release planned (Alpha v.0.3) to add more functional interfaces.

+[{{TadukooAnnotations.title}}]({{TadukooAnnotations.url}}) is a new project that contains Tadukoo Annotation Processor and the @ShouldBeFinal annotation that was in Tadukoo Util.
+Tadukoo Annotations probably won't be touched again as part of this "master plan", because it was meant more for after the official release of the engine anyway, as a way of doing stuff for backwards compatibility.

+[{{TadukooDatabse.title}}]({{TadukooDatabase.url}}) is a new project that contains the old Tadukoo Database module, now called Tadukoo MySQL.
+The plan is to still finish this module for the engine, for programs that will use MySQL databases.
+There are currently no other plans for it, but that could change by release of the engine, of course.

+[{{TadukooParsing.title}}]({{TadukooParsing.url}}) already existed, but now it has Tadukoo File Format, which still needs completed for the engine.
+Also, Tadukoo Java got a partial release due to being present when I moved Tadukoo File Format over.
+Tadukoo Java will probably also be completed for the engine's official release.

+[{{TadukooView.title}}]({{TadukooView.url}}) is a new project that contains the old Tadukoo Look & Feel and Tadukoo View modules from Tadukoo Util.
+Tadukoo View was split into 3 modules - Tadukoo View, Tadukoo Components, and Tadukoo Form.
+Tadukoo Look & Feel still needs completed for the engine, and there will likely be more changes in this project in preparation for the engine, as we need a way to switch between forms.